 We all carry wounds within us; some more than others.
 Some of us work hard to overcome the challenges such experiences may have left behind.
 Others try to walk away and not look back.
-Most of my life, I was more or less the second type.
+Most of my life I was more or less the second type.
 Growing up I endured physiological and mental abuse; for me it was not just a once or twice experience but a recurrent event all through my childhood and into my young adulthood.

 I got married a couple of years after leaving my first relationship.

-While going to school to become a counselor I decided to seek help for myself; hoping to understand more of who I was and why I was so different.
+While going to school to become a therapist I decided to seek help for myself; hoping to understand more of whom I was and why I was so different.
 As therapy progressed I grew.
 I wanted to emerge not as the person everyone wanted me to be but as the person I am; with all my facets, my virtues and my flaws.
 I wanted to be real, not fake.
 I wanted to fight for my life; that life that was stolen from me starting at the age of 5.
 I didn’t want to hide anymore or to keep secrets.
-I didn’t want to pretend that my life had been all rainbow and roses when that was not the truth.
+I didn’t want to pretend my life had been all rainbow and roses when that was not the truth.
 No amount of hiding or money was ever going to cover that up.

 You may wonder how then any of this has anything to do with growing within your relationship; well here it is…

-I am now in my third relationship; and so far it has been the most confusing, mind blowing adventure I have ever taken.
-My partner and I both have our wounds from the past, and we both had things to overcome during this journey.
-There were moments were we thought we would drive each other insane, and moments of happiness and joy such as neither one of us had experienced before.
+I am now in my third relationship and so far it has been the most confusing, mind blowing adventure I have ever taken.
+My partner and I both have our wounds from the past and we both had things to overcome during this journey.
+There were moments were we thought we would drive each other insane and moments of happiness and joy such as neither one of us had experienced before.
 We both inflicted pain to each other indirectly by our actions or inactions, but we also brought healing to our wounds.

-It has now been a few years and I am happy to say we have grown stronger.
+It has now been a while and I am happy to say we have grown stronger.
 I can only say that no matter how hard life has gotten at times, one thing we did not do is give up on each other.
 I have to admit that at times my fears got such tight grip on me that I felt as if my life was threatened and it was my partner’s determination to not let go of us which helped us made it through.
 Reminding me of how much love and joy we have when neither one of us focuses on our wounds, and how real we are with one another.
-There were times in which certain of his actions would leave me feeling so wounded, and incapable of seeing him; I would only see what others wanted me to see in him.
+There were times in which certain of his actions would leave me feeling so wounded and incapable of seeing him; I would only see what others wanted me to see in him.

 You may ask why we could not do this before with others?.
-Well as the metaphysical and monist person that I am, I am a firm believer that not everyone is meant for us.
-Some people come to our lives to stay and some to teach us a lesson.
-Through our struggles and previous relationships we both learnt things.
+Well as the metaphysical and omnist person that I am here my reasoning….I am a firm believer that not everyone is meant for us, some people come to our lives to stay and some to teach us a lesson.
+Through our struggles in our previous relationships we both learnt things.

-People always say “trust God”, why then do they not apply the same reasoning when it comes to endings and beginnings?…if God or the Universe or whatever you call it didn’t want you to meet someone or be part of something it would not have unfolded as it did.
-It gives us choice…Life makes not mistakes.
-Some things will work out and some won’t and that is just part of this rollercoaster called life.
+People always say “trust God” why then do they not apply the same reasoning when it comes to endings and beginnings?…if God or the Universe or whatever you call it, didn’t want you to meet someone or be part of something it would not have unfolded as it did.
+It gives us choice…Life makes not mistakes…some things will work out and some won’t and that is just part of this rollercoaster called life.

 Here are some hints to help you in your relationship or if you are in a relationship with a survivor: